 Green Tea, Lemon Balm, & Mint Facial Steam

-Facial steams moisturize, relax muscles, plump wrinkles, eliminate toxins, dislodge dirt from pores, and are good for circulation.
+Facial steams moisturize, relax, plump by increasing ciruclation to the face, cleanse, and dislodge dirt from pores.
 This recipe is refreshing, rejuvenating, and soothing.

 - 1/8 cup organic Green Sencha Leaf Tea